erichardson30/react-starter/README.md

-│   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core framework and utility functions │   ├── /public/                # Static files which are copied into the /build/public folder │   ├── /stores/                # Stores contain the application state and logic │   ├── /client.js              # Client-side startup script
-│   ├── /config.js              # Global application settings
+│   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core framework and utility functions │   ├── /public/                # Static files which are copied into the /build/public folder │   ├── /services/              # Services contain the calls to an API for data fetching │   ├── /sources/               # Sources are the middle man between the service and store invoking the action │   ├── /stores/                # Stores contain the application state and logic │   ├── /client.js              # Client-side startup script │   ├── /config.js              # Global application settings